Spirals-Team/BikiniRepair/README.md

-# BikiniRepair
+# Itzal

-BikiniRepair is a prototype system that generates patches and validate them in production without tests..
+Itzal is a prototype system that generates patches and validate them in production directly.
 This code is research code, released under the GPL licence.

 [Production-Driven Patch Generation and Validation](http://arxiv.org/pdf/1609.06848) (Thomas Durieux, Youssef Hamadi and Martin Monperrus), Technical report hal-01370709, HAL, 2016.